-M.Div. students are required to do an 8-hour PMM placement as is required for all students in that degree.
+M.Div. students are required to do an 4hour PMM placement as is required for all students in that degree.

-M.T.S. and M.A. students in the EMP are required to do a 4-hour field educational placement in keeping with the PMM structure, process, and deadlines that are in place for M.Div. students.
+M.T.S. and M.A. students in the EMP are required to do a 2-hour (year-long) field educational placement in keeping with the PMM structure, process, and deadlines that are in place for M.Div. students.